 As announced in the spring of 2022, Dr. Laura Dember, MD succeeded Dr. Harold Feldman as Principal Investigator of the of the CRIC Study SDCC.
 Dr. Dember has been a co-investigator with the SDCC for many years.
 Dr. Dember is a nephrologist and clinical investigator with a major focus on interventions to improve outcomes in end-stage kidney disease (ESKD).
 Dr. Dember brings a wealth of knowledge and experience conducting patient-oriented research including mechanistic studies and clinical trials in chronic kidney disease and ESKD.

-While CRIC is entering is final active phase, the study is accepting ancillary study proposals for studies using existing data and samples, as well as new data collection from participants.
+Although CRIC is in its final active phase, the study is accepting ancillary study proposals for studies using existing data and samples, as well as new data collection from participants.
 We would be very happy to discuss new collaborations pursuing research on chronic kidney disease.

 Regards,